vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 A withered yellow rose that is alive in spirit.
 Whoever touches will hear a voice ask "Would you like a friend?"
 Acknowledging that voice in anyway will transport them into the spirit realm.

+A kitsune is stuck in the living world.
+To live normally, it abducts people into the spirit realm, transforming into them, and then living their lives out as them.

+A young boy is asleep in a bed, hooked to wires and tubes.
+Next to him is a withered yellow rose.

 https://en.wikipedia.org/wiki/Noppera-b%C5%8D
 ##### At Sun's Zoo